aditimel/DH110-Aditi_Melkote/README.md

 #### Severity Rating
-1 = Cosmetic problem only: need not be fixed unless extra time is available on project <p>
+1 = Cosmetic problem only: need not be fixed unless extra time is available on project

-2 = Minor usability problem: fixing this should be given low priority <p>
+2 = Minor usability problem: fixing this should be given low priority

-3 = Major usability problem: important to fix, so should be given high priority <p>
+3 = Major usability problem: important to fix, so should be given high priority

 Credit: https://www.nngroup.com/articles/how-to-conduct-a-heuristicevaluation/